The gaming industry has witnessed unprecedented growth in recent years.

 With time, smartphones have evolved in their gaming capability, making gaming easy and on the go.

 But who does this revolution in the gaming industry affect the most?
-We shall see this in the section below.
+We shall see this in the mobile gaming demographics below.

 With the ease of access extended to smartphones that are not exclusively available to children, the gamer demographics have shifted.